zawi01/stipa/README.md

 If no sampling frequency is specified, the default value of 96&nbsp;kHz is used.
 To specify the sampling frequency, just call the function with the second parameter `fs` with the value of sampling frequency in Hz.
-The minimum sampling frequency is 22,050 Hz.
+The minimum sampling frequency is 22,050&nbsp;Hz.

 ```matlab
 signal = generateStipaSignal(duration, fs);